-HORIZON-CL3-2026-01-SSRI-03: Public Procurement of Innovation for security
+HORIZON-CL3-2026-01-SSRI-03: Public procurement of innovation for security

-Call: Civil Securit Call: Civil Security for Society Specific condition Specific conditions Expected EU contribution per project The Commission estimates that an EU contribution of around EUR million would allow these outcomes to be addressed appropriately.
+Call: Civil Security for Society 2026 Specific conditions Expected EU contribution per project The Commission estimates that an EU contribution of around EUR 2.00 million would allow these outcomes to be addressed appropriately.
 Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
-Indicative budget The total indicative budget for the topic is EUR million.
-Type of Action PPI Eligibility conditions The conditions are described in General Annex B. The following exceptions apply: The following additional eligibility criteria apply: This topic requires the active involvement, as beneficiaries, of at least If projects use satellite-based earth observation, positioning, navigation and/or related timing data and services, beneficiaries must make use of Copernicus and/or Galileo/EGNOS (other data and services may additionally be used).
-Technology Readiness Level Activities are expected to achieve TRL by the end of the project - see General Annex B. Security Sensitive Topics Some activities resulting from this topic may involve using classified background and/or producing of security sensitive results (EUCI and SEN).
-Please refer to the related provisions in section B Security - EU classified and sensitive information of the General Annexes.
+Indicative budget The total indicative budget for the topic is EUR 2.00 million.
+Type of Action Public Procurement of Innovative Solutions Eligibility conditions The conditions are described in General Annex B. The following exceptions apply: The following additional eligibility criteria apply: This topic requires the participation 138 , as beneficiaries, of at least 3 practitioners and 3 public procurers 139 .
+These beneficiaries must be from at least 3 different EU Member States or Associated Countries.
+One organisation can have the role of practitioner and public procurer